ajayraveendran/Block-Pain/README.md

 # Block-Pain

 A platformer game to help teach me the basics of HTML5 game development.
 The objective is to avoid falling or hitting any of the spikes.
-The game has 5 levels which aren't chronological.
-If you're unlucky you might get the hardest level first!
+The game has 5 levels which increase in difficulty as you progress.

 ![Screenshot](https://raw.githubusercontent.com/ajayraveendran/Block-Pain/master/assets/images/Screen%20Shot.png)